im-open/iis-site-action/README.md

 # IIS Site Action

-This action will start, stop, or restart an on-premises IIS website
+This action can start, stop, or restart an On-Prem IIS website

 ## Index <!-- omit in toc -->